 Students will complete a 16-credit thesis in their final year.
 A companion document, the Thesis Handbook, will be distributed to students in Case Studies.
 The handbook and other thesis information can be found at: www.evergreen.edu/mes/thesisresources.

-Thesis Basics

 Students must successfully finish all four core classes as well as 12 credits of electives before enrolling in thesis credits.
 A major requirement for satisfactory work on the thesis is timely completion.
 Students must evaluate, with their reader, if they can realistically complete their work in their second year, or choose to attend part-time and complete their thesis in their third year.
 Failure to complete on time will result in a filing of No Credit by the reader.
 No Credit may also be filed if the student’s quality of work is not at the graduate thesis level.
 Earning No Credit for the thesis will lead to the student being withdrawn from the program for not completing the thesis requirement.

-Students are required to work on their thesis in the Winter and Spring Quarters, including attending the thesis workshop, of their final year with completion in the Spring Quarter.
+Students work on their thesis in the Winter and Spring Quarters, including attending the thesis workshop, of their final year with completion in the Spring Quarter.
 Thesis presentations are scheduled for the end of Spring quarter.
-In rare cases, with permission from the student’s reader and the Director, a student may extend thesis work through the following Summer Quarter of the same academic year.
-Students who are allowed by their reader to continue work on their thesis project after registering for the required 16 thesis credits are required to take an additional four credits each quarter that involves faculty effort until completion; this includes the quarter in which the thesis is submitted and the final public presentation is made.
+In rare cases, with permission from the student’s reader and the Director, a student may extend thesis work through either the Summer Quarter of the same academic year or the Fall Quarter of the next academic year.
+Students who are approved to continue work on their thesis project after registering for the required 16 thesis credits are must take an additional four credits each quarter that involves faculty work; this includes the quarter in which the thesis is submitted and the final public presentation is made.
 The extra thesis credits taken do not count toward the student’s degree.

-Thesis Prospectus

-A final, approved prospectus (signed by the student, the student’s reader, and the Director) outlining the student’s thesis research plan is due in the MES office by the beginning of the winter quarter in which the thesis is started.

-Thesis Workshop

-Students are required to attend a thesis workshop led by an MES faculty member.
-The workshop is typically scheduled every other Tuesday evening during winter and spring quarters, and provides a structured environment for thesis preparation, research, and writing.
-The workshop is intended to help you prepare and finish your thesis by the end of spring quarter.
-It provides a chance to meet regularly with the workshop faculty for advice.
-Students should also meet with their reader on a regular basis during Winter and Spring quarters.
-The thesis evaluation by the student’s reader includes reference to student attendance and participation in the workshop.

-Critical Initial Choices

 Choosing a Reader

-A key decision regarding thesis work is your choice of faculty advisor, or "reader."
+A key decision regarding thesis work is your choice of faculty advisor or "reader."
 The reader is selected for (1) her/his expertise on the topic you wish to explore, (2) personal compatibility with you as a student, and (3) availability during the time you are working on your thesis.
 Your reader will advise on content and methodology, and will also read and critique your drafts.
 The reader also writes your thesis evaluation and awards final credit.
 This person will become your most important faculty colleague in this process, and you should meet regularly.